Metaswitch/clearwater-readthedocs/Geographic redundancy.md

 -----------

 -   It's not possible to build a geographically-redundant deployment automatically with chef.
-The basic servers can be set up automatically but there is still some manual orchestration after this.
+The servers can be installed and configured automatically but the certificates used for secure communication can't be.
 -   We use a single per-repository certificate for authenticating our secure connections.
 It would be more secure to use individual, per-region or per-deployment certificates but this would make